Share |

 Term of entry.
 Usually September.

 Entrance scholarships.
-Scholarships run alongside the means-tested bursary programme.
+Scholarships run alongside the means-tested financial assistance programme and are available for entry into Years 7, 9 and 12.
 Pupils awarded a music, sport or academic scholarship receive an annual grant for their development.

 Buildings.
 The school was originally located near the city centre but moved to new premises on Brandon Hill in 1847.
 A major building and improvement programme has included the building of the QEH Theatre (1990), refurbishment of the Art School (2000), new Mathematics rooms and heavy investment in ICT (2004).
-An 80-strong Junior School opened in 2007 (increasing to over 100 in 2012) along with a new Sixth Form Centre.
-In 2008 a multimillion pound development programme, in conjunction with Bristol City Football Club, saw new football pitches on 23 acres at the Sports Ground at Failand.
+An 80-strong Junior School opened in 2007 (increasing to an average of over 100 per year), along with a new Sixth Form Centre.
+In 2008, a multi-million pound development programme, in conjunction with Bristol City Football Club, saw new football pitches on 23 acres at the Sports Ground at Failand.
 A further £2.7 million has been invested at the Failand for a 3G artificial surface for rugby and football, sand-dressed artificial surfaces for hockey and tennis as well as tarmac surfaces for netball and tennis.
-A new £3 million Science and Art Building was opened in October 2016.
+A £3 million Science and Art Building was opened in October 2016.
 An expanded Sixth Form Centre opened in September 2017.

 Curriculum.
-Students are prepared for the GCSE and GCE A Level, and for university entrance.
-The usual school subjects are offered at GCSE level, and the A Level subjects are: English Literature, English Language, Drama, Economics, Classics, Classical Civilisation, History, Geography, French, German, Spanish, Art, Photography, Film Studies, Design and Technology, Music, Mathematics, Further Mathematics, Music Technology, Physics, Chemistry, Biology, PE and Sport, Business Studies, Computer Science, Ethics and Philosophy, Government & Politics and Psychology.
+Students are prepared for the GCSE and GCE A level, and for university entrance.
+The usual school subjects are offered at GCSE level, and the A level subjects are: English Literature, English Language, Drama, Economics, Classical Greek, Classical Civilisation, History, Geography, French, German, Spanish, Art, Photography, Film Studies, Latin, Product Design, Music, Mathematics, Further Mathematics, Music Technology, Physics, Chemistry, Biology, Physical Education, Business Studies, Computer Science, Religion and Philosophy, Government & Politics and Psychology.

-Music & Drama.
-There is a School Orchestra, Choir, Jazz Band, Brass Group, and Wind Band among the twenty or so ensembles.
+Music and Drama.
+There is a School Orchestra, Choir, Jazz Band, Brass Group, and Wind Band among the 20 or so ensembles.
 Music is included in the timetable for all the junior forms.
-GCSE and A Level music are part of the School curriculum, and tuition is arranged for a wide range of instruments.
-The Choir and Instrumentalists perform regularly and also undertake joint ventures with other schools in Bristol.
-Drama flourishes and the school has its own high-tech purpose-built theatre which seats 220.
+GCSE and A level music are part of the School curriculum, and tuition is arranged for a wide range of instruments.
+The Choir and instrumentalists perform regularly and also undertake joint ventures with other schools in Bristol.
+Drama flourishes and the school has its own high-tech. purpose-built theatre which seats 220.

 Art.
 The Department is well equipped and offers ceramics, screen printing, photography and computer imaging.